 There are a few ways to see Shropshire sheep before you decide to go ahead, or ways to purchase your Shropshires

-You could visit the annual Show and Sale at Shrewsbury in late July each year.
-The date is posted on the website nearer the time.
+National Show & Sales – You could visit the annual Show and Sale at Shrewsbury (in July or August each year) or the Autumn sale at Worcester.
+The dates are posted on the website nearer the time.

 Health Status and other factors in buying sheep –

 There are various health categories for Shropshire sheep (as there are for nearly all pedigree sheep in the UK).
 Some breeders are members of the MV Accreditation scheme, which ensures that their sheep are free from the Maedi-Visna sheep disease.
 Some breeders are members of the Scrapie Monitoring Scheme, that certifies that sheep on their holding have been scrapie free for a set number of years.
 Finally, some breeders are members of the Shropshire Breed Improvement Scheme where breeders measure key productivity and production statistics of their flock.
 You’ll find more details of each of these schemes on the relevant page of this site if you want to know more details.
 There is no compulsion to have sheep from any of these categories, it is for you to decide.

 Choosing your Shropshire Sheep and Managing your flock –

 The SSBA has booklets and information to help you get started.

 - See this guide for what to look for in buying a Shropshire Sheep using the SSBA’s conformation guide – Critical Selection Booklet and see The Purchasers Guide for a summary of what to look for;

 - See the guide Getting Started with Shropshire Sheep for an introduction to the Society and its rules and requirements to help you run your pedigree flock and and keep everything up to date.